 That the US economy suffered its most severe depression in the opening years of the 1930s is notorious.
 That it recovered rapidly for several years starting in mid-1933 is less well known, but no less indisputable.
 But the story of the Great Depression is far from a simple tale of depression followed by a speedy recovery.
 Consider the progress of unemployment, as seen in this chart snatched from Jim Rose's blog:

-Ignore the orange line for now (I'll come to it): the blue one is the standard, BLS unemployment measure which, I maintain, is best for gauging the progress of the recovery.
+Ignore the orange line for now (I'll come to it): the blue one is the standard, BLS unemployment measure which, I maintain, is best for gauging the progress of the recovery (which was in fact the purpose for which the series was originally developed.).
 And that progress was neither steady nor ever close to complete.
 From 3.2 percent in 1929—which was by no means an exceptionally low rate by the standards of that decade—unemployment rose to a peak of just under 25 percent in 1933.
 By 1936 it had fallen to just below 17 percent.
 But then it rose again, to 19 percent, after which it fell to 14.6 percent.
 To put these figures in perspective, the peak unemployment rate during the severe but relatively short-lived 1920-21 recession, and the highest since the 1890s, was 11.7 percent.
 Even at its lowest level, the Great Depression unemployment rate was almost 3 percentage points higher.

 Now, if all this were just a matter of classification, it wouldn't signify much.
 After all, what we care about in gauging recovery isn't simply whether people are working but whether the economy is capable of coming up with reasonably permanent jobs for them.* But Darby’s position isn’t simply a matter of terminology: he claims that relief work served, not to give employment to workers who would otherwise have been unemployed, but to give better-paying or otherwise more attractive jobs to workers who could have found other jobs had they tried.
 According to that hypothesis, Darby's numbers show the true pace of recovery.